 Completion of the A.A.
-Degree at NIACC will meet most general education requirements; the following courses are recommended as electives or general education within one's A.A.
-Studies:
+Degree at NIACC will meet most general education requirements; the following courses are recommended as electives or general education within one's A.A. studies:

-Biology I/II 8 s.h.
+Biology I and II 8 s.h.

-Chemistry Principles I/II 10 s.h.
+Chemistry Principles I and II 10 s.h.

-Organic Chemistry I/II
+Organic Chemistry I and II 8 s.h.

-Quantitative Analysis 4 s.h.

-General Physics I/II or
+General Physics I and II or

-College Physics I/II 8-10 s.h.
+College Physics I and II 8-10 s.h.

 Computer Applications 3 s.h.

 Differential Equations 3 s.h.

-Engineering Problems or
+Engineering Problems with FORTRAN 3 s.h.

+or

-Engineering Graphics 3 s.h.
+Engineering Graphics and Design 3 s.h.